 Its architecture compliments the design and grandeur of The Civic and with no fixed stage or seating layout, Wintergarden can easily be configured for concert, theatre, cabaret or café style seating.

-With such versatility, the venue is used for a wide range of events including cocktail functions, banquets, parties, product launches, and seated concerts for 500.
+With such versatility, the venue is used for a wide range of events including cocktail functions, banquets, parties, product launches, and seated concerts for 500, and up to 700 standing.
 It is important to note that it can only be used when there is not a performance in progress in The Civic.

 Auckland Town Hall (Great Hall and Concert Chamber)

 The Auckland Town Hall was officially opened on 14 December 1911 by Baron Islington, New Zealand’s Governor General at the time.
 At that time the total cost of the project was 126,000 pounds, which included the price of purchasing additional land, and a few design changes during construction.
 Top architects from around the world were invited to submit designs and from 46 proposals, the design by Melbourne architects, JJ & EJ Clarke was chosen.
 This was in the Italian renaissance revival style and featured a five level, wedged-shaped building which accommodated the unusual shape of the site.

 In 1994, the Auckland City Council embarked on a three-year, $32.8 million restoration and upgrade of the building.
 An emphasis was placed on restoring the interior and exterior to its former glory.

 The Auckland Town Hall comprises of Great Hall, a 1,529-seat concert hall (on three levels) modelled on the Gewandaus in Liepzig, Germany, and Concert Chamber, a 431-seat chamber music recital hall; three levels of foyers serving each level of Great Hall and Concert Chamber (two levels) and various meeting rooms.
 The acoustics of Great Hall and Concert Chamber are considered some of the finest in the world.